-Behavior Contract is a written document that outlines specific behavior expectations, strategies for teaching the appropriate behavior(s), and disciplinary action for a student.
+Behavior Contract is a written document that outlines specific behavior expectations and disciplinary action for a student.

 Criminal Sexual Conduct as defined by state law.

 Dangerous Weapon is defined by law as any of the following: Firearm, Dagger, Dirk, Stiletto, Knife with a blade over three inches in length, Pocket knife opened by a mechanical device, Iron bar, or Brass knuckles.